steveshogren/hugo-blog/content/post/papers-we-love-1.md

     lieutenant.

     <img src="/images/generalsfig6fig7.png"></img>

+    Fig 7 is not 3-regular because the central node has more than 3 connecting paths.

 * **Explain the recommended solution/algorithm/theory/proofs**

-    1. Inductive proof with forgeable (unsigned) messages - requires 3m+1 generals where *m* is the traitor general count
+    1. Inductive proof with forgeable (unsigned) messages - requires 3m+1 generals where *m* is the traitor general count.
 They use a proof by contradiction to prove that therefore no solution exists for fewer than 3m+1 generals.

     1. Inductive proof with unforgeable (signed) messages - requires only m+2 generals where *m* is the traitor general count
-    1. Proof for an incomplete graph with forgeable (unsigned) messages - requires at least 3m+1 generals where *m* is the count of traitors and each general on the graph has 3m connections. (aka [3m-regular](https://en.wikipedia.org/wiki/Regular_graph)).
+    1. Proof for an incomplete graph with forgeable (unsigned) messages - requires at least 3m+1 generals where *m* is the count of traitors and each node on the graph has 3m connections. (aka [3m-regular](https://en.wikipedia.org/wiki/Regular_graph)).
 Therefore a 3m+1 network must be completely connected.
     1. Proof for an incomplete graph with unforgeable (signed) messages -